avaneev/biteopt/README.md

 3. The method uses LCG pseudo-random number generator due to its efficiency.
 The method was also tested with a more statistically-correct PRNG and the difference turned out to be negligible.

+## Method philosophy ##

+BiteOpt is an evolutionary optimization method.
+Unlike many established optimization methods like CMA-ES where new populations are generated on each iteration, with or without combining with the previous generation, BiteOpt keeps and updates a single main population of solutions at any given time.
+A new solution either replaces a worst solution or is discarded.
+In common terms it means that population has some fixed "living space" which is only available to the best fit (least cost) solutions.
+Structurally, this is similar to a natural evolutionary environment which usually offers only a limited "living space" to its members.
+Least fit members have little chance to stay in this "living space".

+BiteOpt uses several methods to generate new solutions, each method taking various information from various parallel populations.
+These methods are used in a probabilistic manner without any predefined preference.

+BiteOptDeep implements evolutionary method which can be seen in society and
+nature: exchange of solutions between independent populations.
+Such exchange allows to find better solutions in a teamwork of sufficiently diverse members, it also reduces time (but not human-hours) to find a better solution.
+This method is a model of Swiss presidency rotation (each independent population represents an independent human brain).

+The author did not originally employ results and reasoning available in papers on Differential Evolution.
+Author's use of DE operations is based on understanding that it provides an implicit gradient information.
+A candidate solution is generated as a sum of best solution and a difference between a random and the worst solution.
+Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function, relative to the better solution.
+Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information, moreover only a difference multiplied by a factor of 0.5 works in practice.

+BiteOpt is more like a stochastic meta-method, it is incorrect to assume it leans towards some specific optimizer class: for example, it won't work acceptably if only DE-based solution generators are used by it.
+BiteOpt encompasses Differential Evolution, Nelder-Mead, and author's original SpherOpt, "bitmask inversion", and "bit mixing" solution generators.
+An initial success with the "bitmask inversion" operation (coupled with a stochastic "move" operation it looks quite a lot like a random search) was the main driver for BiteOpt's further development.

 ## Method description ##